-The new Environment Protection Act will also impose the general environmental duty (GED) on all Victorians, business and community members alike.
+The Environment Protection Act 2017 imposes the general environmental duty (GED) on all Victorians, business and community members alike.
 The general environmental duty requires a person that is undertaking an activity that may give rise to risks of harm to human or environmental health from pollution or waste to undertake steps to minimise those risks.